 In goals-based investing, the goal is never to achieve maximum returns or maximum wealth with no consideration for a portfolio's risk profile.
-The key problem for portfolio construction is to find the asset mix that strikes the right balance between investment risks and expected rewards.
-Therefore, the VLCM optimal glide paths are not necessarily the ones that can achieve the highest wealth accumulation (or even maximum success metrics) if that were to come at the expense of unbearable volatility.
+The key challenge for portfolio construction is to find the asset mix that strikes the right balance between investment risks and expected rewards.
+Therefore, the VLCM optimal glide paths are not necessarily those that can achieve the highest wealth accumulation (or even maximum success metrics) if that were to come at the expense of unbearable volatility.

-Ultimately, success is more likely with a personalized portfolio that encourages investors to continue a steady flow of lifetime contributions throughout the normal ups and downs of the markets than with a high return-high risk option disconnected from the true degree of risk tolerance and loss aversion of the investor.
+Ultimately, success is more likely with a personalized portfolio that encourages investors to continue a steady flow of lifetime contributions throughout the normal ups and downs of the markets than with a high-return/high-risk option disconnected from the true degree of the investor's risk tolerance and loss aversion.
 Thus, portfolio optimization is not about finding the tactical asset allocation that results in outperformance of the portfolio relative to a benchmark or that can achieve higher wealth accumulation with less savings.

 Perhaps the best way to quantify the benefits of a customized, optimized glide path is through the concept of a certainty fee equivalent (CFE), or the estimated benefit of customization.
-This refers to the fee (measured in basis points of return) an investor would be willing to pay to be placed on the optimized glide path versus staying with a non-optimal or ad hoc alternative.
+This refers to the fee (measured in basis points of return) an investor would be willing to pay to be placed on the optimized glide path versus staying with a nonoptimal or ad hoc alternative.

-The higher the CFE, the greater the benefit of VLCM glidepath optimization (the benefit of striking the right risk-return balance given the investor's risk and loss aversion).
+The higher the CFE, the greater the benefit of VLCM glide-path optimization (the benefit of striking the right risk-return balance given the investor's risk and loss aversion).
 The VLCM calculates this fee using the utility framework.

-Figure 4 displays the benefit of customization (CFE) of glide paths resulting from various potential differences in investor preferences and circumstances.
-Investors who benefit the most from glide-path personalization have a different risk aversion than the broad population, prefer to retire early, or have a significantly lower savings rate, a higher spending rate, or pension benefits.
+Figure 4 displays the benefit of customization, the CFE, of glide paths that result from various potential differences in investor preferences and circumstances.
+Investors who benefit the most from glide-path personalization have either a significantly higher or lower savings rate, a preference to retire early, or a higher spending rate or pension benefits, relative to the broad population.

-Another dimension of glide-path customization that receives a lot of attention is changes to the subasset allocation lineup such as portfolio tilts, sector overweights, and the consideration of alternative asset classes (commodities, liquid alternatives, and private assets).
+Another dimension of glide-path customization that receives a lot of attention is changes to the sub-asset allocation lineup, such as portfolio tilts, sector overweights, and the consideration of alternative asset classes (commodities, liquid alternatives, and private assets).
 The VLCM provides a useful framework to consider the quantitative and economic significance of such changes versus other aspects of customization.

-Figure 5 compares the impact on the probability of success of certain investor characteristics vis-à-vis that from sub-asset-class decisions.
-Increasing the savings rate from a low level to medium (as illustrated in Appendix 5) brings a dramatic improvement in probability of success of about 8%.
-Other factors such as delaying retirement or lowering the replacement ratio (spending less) are beneficial, too.
-By comparison, sub-asset allocation changes such as adding commodities or increasing credit exposure have a much lower relative impact.
+Figure 5 considers the impact on the probability of success of certain investor characteristics versus the impact resulting from changes to particular sub-asset-class decisions.
+Increasing the savings rate from a low level to medium (as illustrated in Appendix: Investor Characteristics) dramatically raises the probability of success, by over 8 percentage points.
+Other factors, such as delaying retirement or lowering the replacement ratio (spending less), are beneficial, too.
+By comparison, sub-asset allocation changes, such as adding commodities or increasing credit exposure, have a much lower relative impact.

-Figure 4.
 Quantifying the benefit of customization

 Notes: The chart shows the impact of each population characteristic changing from low (25th percentile of broad population data) to medium (50th percentile).
-VCMM simulations are as of December 2019.
-Source: Vanguard.
+VCMM simulations are as of December 31, 2024.

-Figure 5.
-Sub-asset-class allocation decisions
+FIGURE 5 Sub-asset-class allocation decisions

 Notes: The chart shows the impact of each population characteristic changing from low (25th percentile of broad population data) to medium (50th percentile).
-VCMM simulations are as of December 2019.
+VCMM simulations are as of December 31, 2024.